cakephp/docs/en/appendices/5-1-upgrade-guide.rst

 TestSuite
 ---------

+- ``ConnectionHelper`` methods are now all static.
+This class has no state and its methods were updated to be static.
 - ``LogTestTrait`` was added.
 This new trait makes it easy to capture logs in your tests and make assertions on the presence or absence of log messages.